 Bromeliads – They are remarkably versatile, and form one of the most adaptable plant families in the world.
 They can offer exciting plant forms, colour combinations, infinite variety and challenge.

 Cardboard Palm Plant – Not a palm at all, but from the ancient cycad family, this is a wonderful character filled house plant.
 Low maintenance, fun and architectural.
 So slow growing and long lived it can be passed down the generations like a family heirloom.
+You finally get to see who the favourite child is!

 Carnivorous Plants – Carnivorous plants have evolved in areas of high rainfall and constantly leached soils.
 Due to the low nutrient content of these soils, these plants obtain the nutrients they require for growth by trapping and digesting insects.

 Chain of Hearts – Delicate beauty draping over a basket and dripping down in a lovely cascade combined with toughness and the ability to survive most conditions.
+A very rewarding plant to add to your indoor collection, and a very undemanding one.

 China Doll – Lovely glossy mid-green divided lacy leaves give an airy elegant feel to this houseplant.
 This plant is not for the novice.
+It does have definite requirements, but if these are met, can grow incredibly quickly and is fairly trouble free.

 Ctenanthe – Grown for their striking leaves, different species have different colours, but often they have vivid burgundy/purple undersides and lovely markings on the top side.
+Can reach up to 1m indoors (taller outside) and add a wonderful splash of colour to an otherwise mostly green array of indoor plants.

 Devil’s Ivy – Easy to grow cheerful houseplant with glossy heart-shaped leaves.
 If you are a novice, this wash and wear, drip dry plant is a good place to start.
+Very rewarding.
+Also very simple to take cuttings and propagate more plants.
+You will feel like an expert in no time!
+Devil’s Ivy is also well known as an air-cleaning plant, removing formaldehyde from the air (NASA study, 1989).

 Dwarf Palmetto Palm – One of the dramatic fan palms and perfect in pots due to generally remaining under 1m in height.
 Extraordinarily tolerant and adds flair and drama to the indoors.
+The only problem is sourcing one – hard to find.
+Can have blue / green tones to the leaf and is very long lived – one of those palms that can be passed down the generations.
+Has a subterranean trunk, so can look as if the fronds are emerging from the soil.

 Echeveria species – The dense clusters of rosettes of Echeveria spp look enchanting when congested and spilling over the edges of a shallow glazed or terracotta pot.
+Their habit of producing babies (pups) which peep out from underneath the edge of the rosette gives them their common name.
+(Hens & Chickens)

 Fan Palm ‘Elegans’ – Dramatic and completely gorgeous, huge almost circular pleated fronds borne on slender stems.
 A truly spectacular palm.
+Being potted will keep it somewhat smaller, between 1-2m.
+Perfect when wanting to add drama or flair.

 Fiddle Leaf Fig – Wonderful large, bold, impact plants.
 They provide a stunning focal point and give drama and flair to an indoor space.

 Forest Lily – Lush and luxuriant looking but deceptively tough, wonderful for those difficult dry shade to semi shade spots.
+Also makes a truly excellent pot plant for the shady porch or verandah.
+Summer dormant, the shiny broad green ruffled leaves appear in late summer / early spring followed by flower spikes in winter and spring.

 Freckle Face – Generally grown as an annual bedding plant, this sweet little plant can also be used to add colour and a touch of whimsy to your indoor collection.
 Comes in pinks, reds and greens.

 Haworthia – These are a delightful small succulents, undemanding and charming.
 More than most, succulents really reward the right choice of container.
+Choose a container that repeats the shape of the succulent, and contrasts or complements the colour, and you end up with the perfect arrangement.

 Japanese Aralia / Fatsia – A very useful lush indoor plant.
 Good for creating a background of green, or when big broad leaves are needed as a contrast to the more common strap shaped leaves or fronds of many indoor plants.
+Pollution and cold tolerant so a good choice for Melbourne’s inner urban dwellers.

 Lady Palm – A striking deep green palm tree with blunt tips in its broad fronds and a sturdy lush look.
 Not a fast growing palm, a small one can sit on your coffee table for several years before getting too large and needing to move to a roomier position.

 Miltonia Orchids – These gorgeous orchids are one of the easier orchids to grow in Melbourne and plants double in size each year, so you can achieve a large specimen fairly rapidly.
+They produce copious blooms in summer when most other orchids are not flowering and come in wildly different colours and shapes.

 Mini Majestic Palm – A wonderful alternative to the Dwarf Date Palm if you are looking for a palm with finely divided feathery foliage.
 Unlike the date palm this is a fairly fast growing slim and elegant palm.
+Grows to 3m outdoors, possibly 2m in a pot.

 Monstera, Swiss Cheese Plant – The fruit salad or swiss cheese plant is an incredibly hardy plant with amazingly large swiss cheese like leaves.
 The roots also have the fun habit of growing up the trunk of the plant.